Frequently Asked Questions - FAQ

 4. Can I take this class for credit if I am not a School of Communication & the Arts student?

-This class is open to only qualified Regent graduate and undergraduate students and SCA alumni.* All applicants will go through a screening process before they can be accepted.
+This class is open to only qualified Regent students and SCA alumni.* All applicants will go through a screening process before they can be accepted.
 Space is limited and will be filled on a first come, first served basis.
 Students who have submitted an application and paid the deposit will receive priority.
 Regent students must be confirmed to be in good standing by Student Services and the Business Office before they will be permitted to attend this class.

 * FY14 graduates have priority